17-atharva-10/Mindful-Minutes/README.md

 # Mindful-Minutes
 **Web extension that tracks screen on time and off time and has the following features:**
 Precisely monitors the duration of your screen.
-Pause &amp; resume when you step away or return.\n/ Enjoy a clean and intuitive design for effortless navigation. \n
+Pause &amp; resume when you step away or return.
+Enjoy a clean and intuitive design for effortless navigation.
-Benefits: Improved Digital Wellbeing, focus and overall productivity by managing screen time effectively.\n
+Benefits: Improved Digital Wellbeing, focus and overall productivity by managing screen time effectively.

 ![image](https://github.com/user-attachments/assets/86931699-5d18-4d68-a32b-7e5bd6f7893e)